-On October 15, 2014, the Authority and PSSI entered into an Amendment to the Lease Agreement (Amendment) whereby beginning June 1, 2015, PSSI pays additional annual rent of \$2,110,000, which is pledged to pay principal and interest on the Guaranteed Revenue Bonds, Taxable Series of 2014 (see Note 6).
-This money was received in 2017 and 2016.
-Pursuant to the Amendment beginning April 1, 2015 and continuing thereafter if certain conditions are met, an additional, fixed \$1 Capital Reserve Fund Ticket Surcharge (Capital Surcharge) is imposed on all tickets sold for all NFL events and non-NFL events utilizing the seating bowl of Heinz Field and is to be deposited into the Capital Reserve Fund. \$1,193,068 and \$1,119,262 was generated in 2017 and 2016, respectively, from the \$1 Capital Surcharge and deposited to the Heinz Field Capital Reserve Fund.
+On October 15, 2014, the Authority and PSSI entered into an Amendment to the Lease Agreement (Amendment) whereby beginning June 1, 2015, PSSI pays additional annual rent of \$2,110,000, which is pledged to pay principal and interest on the Guaranteed Revenue

+Bonds, Taxable Series of 2014 (see Note 6).
+This money was received in 2018 and 2017.
+Pursuant to the Amendment beginning April 1, 2015 and continuing thereafter if certain conditions are met, an additional, fixed \$1 capital reserve fund ticket surcharge (Additional Surcharge) is imposed on all tickets sold for all NFL events and non-NFL events utilizing the seating bowl of Heinz Field and is to be deposited into the Heinz Field capital reserve fund. \$1.2 million was generated in 2018 and 2017 each, respectively, from the \$1 Additional Surcharge and was deposited to the Heinz Field capital reserve fund.